-PED-053 - Walk/Jog Units: 0.5-1
+PED-057A - Aerobics for Older Adults-A Units: 0.5

-In this class, students will learn the principles and concepts of cardiovascular fitness through the activity of walking or jogging.
-Principles such as training heart rate and frequency, intensity, and duration of activity will be emphasized.
+In this class, older adult students will learn the principles and concepts of cardiovascular fitness through the activity of moving with music.
+Principles such as training, heart rate and frequency, intensity and duration of activity, will be emphasized.